intel/intel-extension-for-pytorch/docs/tutorials/features.rst

    features/profiler_kineto

-Compute Engine (Experimental feature for debug)
+Compute Engine (Prototype feature for debug)
 -----------------------------------------------

-Compute engine is a experimental feature which provides the capacity to choose specific backend for operators with multiple implementations.
+Compute engine is a prototype feature which provides the capacity to choose specific backend for operators with multiple implementations.

 For more detailed information, check `Compute Engine <features/compute_engine.md>`_.